datoviz/datoviz/docs/user/visuals.md

 | `pos` | 2 | `dvec3` | triangle position 2 |
 | `color` | 0 | `color` | triangle color |

+!!! note
+    The line strip is normally a single contiguous line.
+In this example, we use the following trick to show 2 apparently disjoint lines (the same trick would work with an arbitrary number of lines): we add an additional duplicate point at the end of the first line, and at the beginning of the second line, and both of these duplicate points have an alpha value of 0.
+The line joining these two points is therefore invisible.
+This trick allows us to use a single drawing command rather than 2 (or N).

 ### Triangle strip